seancdavis/sapwood-classic/docs/06-writing_code/05-the_service_object.md

 end
 ```

-Since we know we only have one page type within this site with a slug of `article`, and in know how the rails [`find_by_...` method](http://guides.rubyonrails.org/active_record_querying.html#find-by) works, we know what we have returned is a `PageType` object.
+Since we know we only have one template within this site with a slug of `article`, and in know how the rails [`find_by_...` method](http://guides.rubyonrails.org/active_record_querying.html#find-by) works, we know what we have returned is a `Template` object.

-We then need to go one step further so we can actually get to the pages from that page type.
+We then need to go one step further so we can actually get to the pages from that template.

 ```ruby
 def articles